 Search Engine Optimisation, also known as SEO, is the process of tweaking and testing your website to boost it’s visibility in search results.

 Google has over 200 search ranking factors that we know of.
 These range from big things like the number of backlinks pointing to a page to smaller things, such as having the keyword in your post title.

 SEO is a huge part of marketing - and it’s a huge job.
 It’s a lot of hard work and it’s a long process.
 This may be an area where an agency will come in handy, even it if is just to get you back to ground zero.

 You should be testing everything.
 You’ll never know if something will work until you test it out.

-The most precise way of testing is A/B testing.
+The clearest way of testing is A/B testing.
 An A/B test is where you show two versions of a post, email, webpage or other medium and see how they compare between them.
-The results can be anything from higher click-through rates or more sales.
+The results can be anything from higher click through rates or more sales.

 If no-one can use your website, then you will lose valuable sales.
 You need to ensure that your customers know exactly how to use your website.
 User experience extends to all products and services that you offer.

 There are many conventions with all kinds of products, services and marketing material.
 Making things as easy and intuitive for your users is of high importance.

 There is a whole industry based around user experience, so it may be worth bringing in an expert for advice.